Autism Jersey just feels like a community. Everybody’s welcoming, nobody is judgmental. Everyone’s got a real passion

 Holidays can be crisis points.
 My son loves the holiday club, and it means that his sister can have ‘normal’ time and enjoy something for herself

-Autism Jersey provides autism-specific playschemes for primary school-aged children during the Easter and summer holidays in a fun and safe environment.
-The holiday club is registered with the States’ Childcare and Early Years Service (CEYS) and is facilitated by autism-trained staff, who are police-checked and trained in first aid.
-For times and details of the next playscheme, contact us on 871888.
+Autism Jersey provides autism-specific holiday clubs for primary school-aged children during the Easter and summer holidays in a fun and safe environment.
+The holiday club is registered with the States’ Childcare and Early Years Service and is facilitated by autism-trained staff, who are police-checked and trained in first aid.

 A befriender can be matched with children and adults with an autism spectrum condition, or their brothers and sisters, or parents and guardians.